flowfelis/Facebook-ChatBot/README.md

 # Facebook-ChatBot
 ## What is it?
 It's a Facebook ChatBot with mood, who understands the tone of user's message, and replies accordingly.
 Bot's mood is updated with every positive(+1) or negative(-1) message.
 User can return bot's mood by typing 'mood'.
 I used Facebook Messenger's webhook, and also IBM Watson's Tone Analyzer API and uploaded on Heroku.
-Please let me know if you would like to try!
+Let me know if you would like to try!

 #### For example: